srvk/DiViMe/docs/source/usage.md

 ### OpenSmile_SAD

-Main reference for this tool:
+Main references for this tool:

-Eyben, F. Weninger, F. Gross, F., &1 Schuller, B. (2013).
+Eyben, F. Weninger, F. Gross, F., &1 Schuller, B. (2013a).
 Recent developments in OpenSmile, the Munich open-source multimedia feature extractor.
 Proceedings of the 21st ACM international conference on Multimedia, 835–838.

+Eyben, F., Weninger, F., Squartini, S., & Schuller, B. (2013b).
+Real-life voice activity detection with lstm recurrent neural networks and an application to hollywood movies.
+In Acoustics, Speech and Signal Processing (ICASSP), 2013 IEEE International Conference on (pp. 483-487).
+IEEE.

 #### General intro

-TO BE ADDED
+openSMILE SAD relies on openSMILE (Eyben et al., 2013a) to generate an 18-coefficient RASTA-PLP plus first order delta features.
+It then uses a long short-term memory recurrent neural network (see details in Eyben et al., 2013b) that has been pre-trained on two corpora of read and spontaneous speech by adults recorded in laboratory conditions, augmented with various noise types.

+#### Some more technical details

+By default, these are the parameters that are being used:

+monoMixdown = 1, means "mix down all recorded channels to 1 mono channel" **todo stopped here** noHeader = 0 buffersize_sec = 10
+startIndex = 1
+preSil = 0.1
+postSil = 0.1
+multiOut = 1
+sampleFormat = 16bit

 ### TOCombo_SAD